Share This Story

 It’s painful because it distorts the very place we expect to find mercy.
 When the Church becomes a place of favoritism, hypocrisy or shame, it doesn’t just hurt our feelings; it confuses our understanding of God’s character.
 Especially when that hurt comes after we’ve already repented and trusted in the forgiveness Christ freely gives.

-Sometimes the hurt is truly sinful:
+Sometimes the hurt is truly sinful.
+For example:

 But other times, what we call “church hurt” might simply be the result of God’s Law doing its proper work — exposing sin not to condemn, but to drive us to the cross.